 - You can filter these questions by My Company or HackerRank questions by choosing the desired filter on the left pane.

-- It is possible that you might have used one or more of these leaked questions in your tests.
-There is an additional filter, Hide Questions with No Test Impact, which helps you identify those questions and take necessary actions on them by filtering out the rest.
+- You might have used one or more of these leaked questions in your tests.
+There is an additional filter, Hide Questions with No Test Impact, which helps you identify those questions and take necessary actions by filtering out the rest.
 This filter is selected by default.

 - Possible Matches: You can view the details of the website where the question or question fragment is available.
 You can visit that website by clicking on View under the Action column.
 The Confidence column indicates the chances of that question being leaked.